DMD 2

 • SDM RS 521: Preclinical Operative Dentistry

 This hands-on simulated clinic course provides demonstrations, experience and skill development with the procedures related to direct and indirect intracoronal tooth restorations.
 This course also includes a comprehensive simulated clinic introduction to the techniques of pediatric dentistry and the technical aspects of restorative dentistry.
+To prepare students for clinical experiences, the end of this course is integrated with other preclinical courses.
+These Integrated Simulated Learning Center (SLC) sessions provide a comprehensive approach to dental education by combining fixed, operative, and removable dentistry training in a cohesive learning environment.
+These sessions enhance clinical decision-making, improve technical precision, and foster a deeper understanding of how different dental disciplines intersect to achieve optimal patient outcomes.
+Formative and summative assessments are utilized in the course.

-• SDM RS 522: Removable Prosthodontics I
+• SDM RS 522: Removable Prosthodontics 1

 This comprehensive lecture course addresses complete and partial denture construction.
 The purpose of this course is to introduce the student to the fundamentals of denture fabrications and the treatment modalities unique to the edentulous and partially edentulous patient, emphasizing those treatments that are totally removable in nature.
 The didactic course content includes the following: Diagnosis and Treatment Planning for: Complete Dentures (including Immediate, Interim, and Treatment dentures.
 Relines, Rebase and Repairs).
 Partial Dentures (including Provisional and Transitional).
 Design of these prostheses including an in-depth discussion of denture occlusion.
 Fabrication, insertion, adjustment, and correction of these prostheses to include both analog and digitally fabricated techniques.

-• SDM RS 523: Preclinical Removable Prosthodontics
+• SDM RS 523: Preclin Removable Prosthodontics

-• SDM RS 524: Fixed Prosthodontics I
+• SDM RS 524: Fixed Prosthodontics 1

 This course provides a comprehensive introduction to extracoronal full-coverage tooth restoration systems.
 The conceptual basis for both single-tooth crowns and multiple-tooth bridgework is presented.